-The Sun system supports several additional communication facilities for which detailed descriptions are out of the scope of this manual.
-We introduce these facilities to you here and recommend that you read the indicated documentation and user's manual pages for instructions on how to use them if you are interested.
+The Sun system supports several additional communication facilities for which detailed descriptions are beyond the scope of this manual.
+We introduce these facilities to you here and recommend that you read the indicated documentation and the Commands Reference Manual pages for instructions on how to use them if you are interested.